Adventure Birding 'n Outdoors in New Guinea's Wild West

 partnering community-owned guest house located at c.
 1,600 m elevation in the Mount Indon area of the Arfak Mountains.

-We shall make several stops en route where we may be rewarded with sightings of Long-tailed Honey Buzzard, Sultan's Cuckoo-Dove,
+We shall make several stops en route where we may be rewarded with sightings of Moustached Treeswift, Sultan's Cuckoo-Dove,

-Ornate, Superb, Claret-breasted and Orange-bellied Fruit Dove, Pinon's Imperial Pigeon, Papuan Mountain Pigeon, Moustached
+Ornate, Superb, Claret-breasted and Orange-bellied Fruit Dove, Pinon's Imperial Pigeon, Papuan Mountain Pigeon, Long-tailed Honey

 Bowerbird, Obscure Berrypecker, Mountain Peltops, Black-bellied Cicadabird, Rusty Whistler, Northern Variable Pitohui,

-Black-winged Monarch, Torrent-lark, Grey Crow, Magnificent Riflebird, Lesser Bird-of-paradise, Black-chinned Robin, Torrent
+Black-winged Monarch, Torrent-lark, Grey Crow, Magnificent Riflebird, Lesser Bird-of-paradise, Torrent Flyrobin, Black-chinned

 After a packed lunch at the guest house we shall then start our exploration of these fabled mountains proper with a gentle

-introduction to the commoner or more conspicuous species of the garden clearings and roadside gap-phase environment: Variable
+introduction to the commoner or more conspicuous species of the garden clearings and roadside gap-phase environment: White-eared

-Goshawk, Sultan's, Bar-tailed and Great Cuckoo-Dove, Mountain Fruit Dove, White-eared Bronze Cuckoo, Chestnut-breasted Cuckoo,
+Bronze Cuckoo, Chestnut-breasted Cuckoo, Sultan's, Bar-tailed and Great Cuckoo-Dove, Mountain Fruit Dove, Variable Goshawk,

 Plum-faced and Yellow-billed Lorikeet, White-shouldered Fairywren, Western Smoky Honeyeater, Red-collared Myzomela, Vogelkop and